 Employees who have a concern about the outcome of any investigation may seek further assistance/appeal through the Employee Complaints and Grievance policy and procedures, the Policy on Academic Tenure and Promotion, or their applicable bargaining agreement or contract.

-The person filing the grievance due to disability may appeal the decision by writing to the Executive Director of Institutional Equity within 15 days of receiving the decision.
+A person may file grievance appeal when it involves a complaint of harassment or discrimination based on disability by writing to the Executive Director of Institutional Equity within 15 days of receiving the decision.
 The written appeal must include a detailed statement of the basis of the appeal and must specify the particular substantive and/or procedural basis for the appeal.
 The appeal must be made on grounds other than general dissatisfaction with the determined decision.
 Furthermore, the appeal must be directed only to issues raised in the formal complaint as filed or to procedural errors in the conduct of the grievance procedure itself, and not to new issues.
 If an appeal is received from one party, the other party will be notified and given ten (10) business days to submit a written statement.
-The Executive Director shall issue a written decision in response to the appeal and notify the Complainant and Respondent of the final decision no later than 30 days after its filing.
+The Executive Director shall issue a written decision in response to the appeal and notify the Complainant and Respondent of the final decision no later than 30 business days after its filing.
 If the appeal involves a decision that is being challenged, the review by the Executive Director of Institutional Equity usually will be limited to the following considerations:

 - Were there any procedural irregularities that substantially affected the outcome of the matter to the detriment of the complainant?